 We run a 16 week coaching-led, business focused programme delivering soft skills, tools and techniques to help best position the job seeker to attain a new role.
-Please take a look on our website for the sessions running in 2019 to help you plan ahead.

 We run every Friday from 09:00 for a 09:30 start and kick off our main session for 10am and run through to 12:30 with a short break at 11:00.
 We then close off the session to allow more time for networking.